IssaDia/turbo-complete/README.md

 - <ins>How will your solution be used, and what impact will it have?</ins>

 The solution can be used by businesses and organizations that want to help their users to create efficient and quick advertisements.
-This could have a siginifiant impact on the numbers of advertisements or profiles updated on their plateform.
+This could have a siginificant impact on the numbers of advertisements or profiles updated on their plateform.
 So it could potentially help to increased revenue and sales for these buisinesses

 Here's the algorithm I have in mind :